 The Lemon Curd is really what makes this recipe so special.
 It is relatively low in sugar so that the curd is extra tangy.
 It really adds a big kick of sourness (and flavour) to these mini cheesecakes.

 I personally adore the texture of baked cheesecakes over the no-bake ones.
-Just like this Lemon Ricotta Cheesecake, these Mini Baked Lemon Cheesecakes are still super light, creamy and fluffy.
+Just like this Lemon Ricotta Cheesecake and Mini Blueberry Cheesecakes, these Mini Baked Lemon Cheesecakes are still super light, creamy and fluffy.

 These Bite-Size Lemon Cheesecakes are great for afternoon tea, for a gathering, party or Holidays - or simply as an every day dessert.
 They will last for a few days in the fridge too, so you can prepare them in advance!